 Here’s a cultural outing the whole family will love!
 In one afternoon, you can relive the past in Knowlton, the historic heart of Brome Lake, and learn how people in the region lived in the early 19th century.

-The Brome County Museum comprises several historical buildings: the Old Fire Hall; the Children’s Museum; the War Museum (Martin Annex), which houses a World War I biplane in perfect condition and the largest collection of artifacts outside the Canadian War Museum; the former County Court House, built in 1858; the old Knowlton Academy; and the log cabin that belonged to Paul Holland Knowlton, the village’s founder.
+Lac-Brome Museum comprises several historical buildings: the Old Fire Hall; the Children’s Museum; the War Museum (Martin Annex), which houses a World War I biplane in perfect condition and the largest collection of artifacts outside the Canadian War Museum; the former County Court House, built in 1858; the old Knowlton Academy; and the log cabin that belonged to Paul Holland Knowlton, the village’s founder.
 A short drive from Knowlton, on the western shore of Brome Lake, you can also visit the Tibbits Hill Pioneer Schoolhouse.

 During the pandemic, the Children’s Museum is closed, in order to respect the sanitary recommendations.